chaitra-mk/aps-portfolio/README.md

 Market Benefits : Improves passenger experience and safety by providing real-time bus locations and updates.
 Everyday about 150 K customers travel with a ticket bought on redBus in about 40 K bus trips.
 We collect real time GPS data from the buses and provide value added services to our customers along with basic tracking of the bus.

-For keeping track of the buses data structure called a quadtree can be used.
+For keeping track of the buses data structure called a quadtree can be used [[3]](https://medium.com/@joudwawad/school-bus-tracker-system-architecture-6dd3307e3860) .
 Imagine a map divided into squares, starting with the entire area RedBus covers.
 The quadtree keeps track of these squares.
 If a square has too many buses (say, more than 100), it gets divided into four smaller squares.
 This keeps happening until each square has a manageable number of buses.
 This way, RedBus can quickly find buses in any area.
 ![Screenshot 2024-07-07 195853](https://github.com/chaitra-mk/aps-portfolio/assets/105005252/ac1566f3-2cf6-4605-b7cf-ec8e1b10ced1)